Jahangir III

 Jahangir III (جهانگیر), was the last ruler of the Paduspanid branch of Nur.
 He was the son and successor of Sultan Aziz.
-In 1593/94, he traveled to the court of the Safavid Shah Abbas I, where he handed over his domains to him, and spend the rest of his life in a property near Saveh which Abbas had given to him.
+In 1593/94, he traveled to the court of the Safavid Shah Abbas I, where he handed over his domains to him, and spent the rest of his life in a property near Saveh which Abbas had given to him.